What was Albert Broccoli's net worth?

 Transition and Legacy

 In the 1970s, Saltzman sold his share of Eon to United Artists, making Broccoli the sole custodian of Bond.
 Despite the massive responsibility, he successfully steered the franchise through multiple Bond actors, ensuring its continued success.
-In the late 1980s, Broccoli began to step back from active production, passing the reins to his stepson Michael G. Wilson and daughter Barbara Broccoli, who continue to produce Bond films today.
+In the late 1980s, Broccoli began to step back from active production, passing the reins to his stepson, Michael G. Wilson, and daughter, Barbara Broccoli, who continue to produce Bond films today.

 Real Estate

-From 1969 until his death in 1996, Albert and his wife lived in a lavish 3+ acre Beverly Hills mansion.
+From 1969 until he died in 1996, Albert and his wife lived in a lavish 3+ acre Beverly Hills mansion.
 He bought the house in 1969 for $440,000, which is the same as around $3 million in today's dollars.
-After his death, Albert's widow Dana lived in the house for several years then leased the house to Diane Keaton.
+After his death, Albert's widow Dana lived in the house for several years and then leased the house to Diane Keaton.
 The Broccoli family sold the home to interior designer Kelly Wearstler and her wealthy husband Brad Korzen in 2004 for $25 million.
 For a period, Kelly and Brad leased the house for $350,000 per month.
 In 2016, designer Tom Ford, who coincidentally dressed James Bond actors in several Bond movies, paid $50 million for the house.